jovibor/HexCtrl/README.md

     IHexVirtual*    pHexVirtual { };                       //Pointer for DATA_VIRTUAL mode.
     IHexBkmVirtual* pHexBkmVirtual { };                    //Pointer for Virtual Bookmarks. std::byte*      pData { };                             //Data pointer for DATA_MEMORY mode.
+Not used in other modes.
+    DWORD           dwCacheSize { 0x800000 };              //In DATA_MSG and DATA_VIRTUAL max cached size of data to fetch.
-Not used in other modes. bool            fMutable { false };                    //Is data mutable (editable) or read-only.
+    bool            fMutable { false };                    //Is data mutable (editable) or read-only.
 };
 ```